redbrick/static-site/source/about/constitution/index.md

 1. The Committee Members shall be democratically elected at the Annual General Meeting (AGM) or at an Extra-ordinary General Meeting (EGM).
 2. To seek election to the Committee, each candidate must have two nominations by current members of the Society.
 3. To be deemed fit for election to the position of Systems Administrator or Webmaster, the candidate must either:
-  1. Pass an Aptitude test, as devised by the outgoing webmaster for webmaster candidates, or system administrators for system administrator candidates.
-If it is deemed preferable to do so, the test may be set by a third party nominated by the webmaster (in the case of the webmaster examination), or by a majority of the system administrators (in the case of the system administrator exams).
+  1. Pass an Aptitude test, as devised by the outgoing Webmaster for Webmaster candidates, or system administrators for system administrator candidates.
+If it is deemed preferable to do so, the test may be set by a third party nominated by the Webmaster (in the case of the Webmaster examination), or by a majority of the system administrators (in the case of the system administrator exams).
 The current committee will nominate this third party.
 Be an outgoing Webmaster or Systems Administrator
 4. All Helpdesk candidates must sit and pass a test as devised by the outgoing education officer(s)